NickGrunert/master-thesis/modules/01_using_sam.typ

     Nevertheless, certain segments are absent, and even minor surfaces appear to be subject to a high degree of certainty according to the scoring system.

     The utilisation of the generator is associated with a number of challenges.
-    The outcomes are contingent on the precise values of the algorithms' hyperparameters, including the threshold for non-maximum suppression and the minimum threshold for a mask's stability score.
+    The outcomes are contingent on the precise values of the algorithm's hyperparameters, including the threshold for non-maximum suppression and the minimum threshold for a mask's stability score.
-    In order to ascertain the most effective manner in which to utilise this method, it would first be necessary to research and experiment with the precise parametrization.
+    In order to ascertain the most effective manner in which to utilise this method, it would first be necessary to research and experiment with the precise parametrisation.
     However, these endeavours will not be pursued further.
     Instead, the subsequent phase of research will be dedicated to the development of custom input prompts, better designed for individual surfaces, with the objective of achieving image segmentation.